 By manipulating different filter values, you can narrow (or broaden) your results list.
 This is helpful for finding specific Contacts, as well as dividing your clients into specific segments.

-NEW - Filter by Owner
+Filter by Owner

 With the release of Propertybase 1.579, it's now possible to filter by the record owner.
 This allows users to view all Contacts or just their own.